 - Evaluation and control of labour risks: clearly signpost hazards and necessary safety measures, implement protection measures against COVID, etc.

-- Equality in recruitment, salaries and internal promotion.
+- Equality in recruitment, salaries and internal promotion, as well as the use of inclusive language.

 - Hiring disadvantaged groups or at risk of social exclusion.